How can I get public and private keys out of IIS?

 - Select to export a PFX, with "Include all certificates in the certification path if possible".

 - Choose a password to encrypt the PFX and a path to export it to.
 This PFX can be used as the "private key" in AccessData products.

 - Back in the MMC, right-click the desired certificate again and go to All Tasks > Export.

 - Proceed through the Certificate Export Wizard, selecting "No, do not export the private key".

 - Choose a path to export the certificate to.
-This CER or P7B can be used as the "public key" in AccessData products.
+This P7B can be used as the "public key" in AccessData products.

 AD Enterprise, the AccessData Agent, and Site Server all require a public and private key pair to function.
 If you use IIS to generate or otherwise house your certificates, you may need to extract your private/public key pair to use with AccessData products.